yanghl22/OutOfTheMaze/README.md

 ### Execution Steps:

-* Clone Source Code from Github ("git clone 'url'")
+* Clone Source Code from Github (git clone https://github.com/yanghl22/OutOfTheMaze.git )
 * Open project with VS Code
 * Run 'dotnet restore' to install the packages (optional).
 * Run 'dotnet run' to start the console app.
 * Run 'dotnet test' to execute unit test.

-Note: Project is only tested on Mac Evn.
-Do necessary change if Windows is not working.
+<strong>Note: <em>Project is only tested on Mac Evn.
+Do necessary change if Windows is not working. </em></strong>

 ### Execution result: